Resolve customers’ complaints

 • Ignoring data protection principles when recording personal information from complaints

-• Misconception: Complaints are always negative.
-Correction: Complaints provide valuable insights into service failures and opportunities for improvement; handling them well can turn dissatisfied customers into loyal advocates.
+• Misconception: Complaints are always negative and should be avoided.
+Correction: Complaints provide valuable insights into service failures and opportunities for improvement; effective handling can turn dissatisfied customers into loyal advocates.

 Frequently Asked Questions